-(DGEG) and, in relation to geological resources located in the national maritime space, by the General Directorate of Natural Resources, Security and Maritime Services.
-Notwithstanding the above, specific competencies governed by different authorities regarding health and safety, nature conservation and cultural heritage may also apply.
-ENRG-RM foresees the creation of a Mining Investor Support Desk within DGEG.
+The mining industry is currently administered by the Ministry of Economy and is under the direct supervision of the General Directorate of Energy and Geology (DGEG), save in relation to geological resources located in the national maritime space, which are supervised by the General Directorate of Natural Resources, Security and Maritime Services.
+Notwithstanding the above, specific matters governed by different authorities regarding health and safety, nature conservation and cultural heritage, may also apply.

-The Autonomous Regions of Azores and Madeira are responsible for the granting of rights over geological resources located in their territory.
+The Autonomous Regions of Azores and Madeira are responsible for the granting of rights over geological resources located in those territories.